SchizoDuckie/DuckieTV/README.md

 Changelog:
 ==========
+* v0.70 : One of the most requested features was added: You can now sync your shows and watched episodes from and to Trakt.TV!
+The "Most visited sites" drawer can now be changed to open on click, syncing your favorite shows via your Google account works again. and you can now print the calendar.
 * v0.62 : Fixed a problem with the add series typeahead
 * v0.61 : Fixed deployment problem for english/uk users.
 * v0.60 : New tabs interface in settings thanks to /u/Js41637, Introduced Internationalisation and translations thanks to /u/Garfield69, Initial translations into English and Dutch, the 9 other most popular languages are included in auto-translated form.
 Optimized watched indicator in calendar, added Trakt.TV's trending shows to 'series you're watching', made it possible to use the basic features of DuckieTV as a regular website: http://DuckieTV.github.io/DuckieTV/ (browsers that support WebSQL only!
 Tested on Chrome/Opera/Android)